philipwalton/blog/_posts/2013-01-09-what-no-one-told-you-about-z-index.markdown

 Every element in an HTML document can be either in front of or behind other element in the document.
 This is known as the stacking order.
 The rules to determine this order are pretty clearly defined in the spec, but as I've already stated, they're not fully understood by most developers.

 When the z-index and position properties aren't involved, the rules are pretty simple: basically, the stacking order is the same as the order of appearance in the HTML.
-(OK, it's actually a [little more complicated](http://www.w3.org/TR/CSS2/zindex.html) than that, but as long as you're not using negative margins to overlap inline elements, you won't encounter the edge cases.)
+(OK, it's actually a [little more complicated](http://www.w3.org/TR/CSS2/zindex.html) than that, but as long as you're not using negative margins to overlap inline elements, you probably won't encounter the edge cases.)

 When you introduce the position property into the mix, any positioned elements (and their children) are displayed in front of any non-positioned elements.
 (To say an element is "positioned" means that it has a position value other than `static`, e.g., `relative`, `absolute`, etc.)